 This section contains details of or links to my personal favourite list of helpful blogs, websites, books and videos, aswell as a couple of key articles on aspects of PDA that I’ve found particularly useful, and also sources of legal help if you need it.
 Its not exhaustive – just my own selection of favourites that I think are worth sharing.
 The opinions expressed about them here are entirely my own.

 Some of these are great for parents and some are great for flagging to health professionals and teachers / SENCOs or wider family members.

 TV / Videos / YouTube

-Channel 4’s documentary: “Born Naughty”.
-Sources seem to vary as to which episodes, but I believe its Episode 1 and Episode 3.
-Although a while ago now (2015), I include this series because it was the way in which many parents I’ve spoken to first heard about PDA, and was great for raising awareness of PDA and seeing how PDA children can behave based on real life video footage examples.
+Channel 4’s groundbreaking documentary: “Born Naughty”.
+Sources seem to vary as to which episodes, but I believe its Episode 1 and Episode 3 that feature PDA.
+Although a while ago now (2015), I include this series because its still worth watching.
+It was the way in which many people first heard about PDA, and provided a great insight into how PDA children can behave based on real life video footage examples.
 Each episode features two children who a team of health professional analyse, to see if its a parenting issue or if a medical diagnosis is required.
-In episode 1 we see 10 year old girl Honey and in episode 3 9 year old boy Charlie – who both receive a diagnosis of Autism with a Pathological Demand Avoidant profile (i.e. PDA).
+In episode 1 we see 10 year old girl Honey and in episode 3, 9 year old boy Charlie – who both receive a diagnosis of Autism with a Pathological Demand Avoidant profile (i.e. PDA).
 Worth watching if haven’t seen them yet.
-The program also features among its specialists, Speech and Language Therapist Libby Hill (now very active in the PDA world, including doing private PDA assessments and speaking at national conferences.
+The program also features among its specialists, Speech and Language Therapist Libby Hill, who is now very active in the PDA world, including doing private PDA assessments and speaking at national conferences.

 “My experience of PDA” A 10 minute interview with Isaac Russell, a very articulate young adult who has PDA.
 Filmed when he was 18 years old, Isaac answers some excellent questions which I found incredibly insightful in helping my understanding of what PDA is like from the perspective of someone who has been diagnosed with it.